davidkim10/tictactoe-react/README.md

 # Tic-Tac-Toe

-Simple tic-tac-toe application built with React and styled with SCSS.
+React Tic-Tac-Toe application built with Typescript and styled with SCSS.

 &nbsp;